faketuna/sm-saysounds/README.md

 ### This plugin tested in CS:GO and L4D2.
 Other source engine game is not tested but may work.

+# Installation

+1. Download file as zip in github repo.
+2. Extract files.
+3. Move `configs` `plugins` `translations` folder to your sourcemod folder. `scripting` is are optional.
+4. Modify saysounds.cfg.
+5. Done.

 # Feature

 ### Key feature